Helena Paparizou: 2019–2024: Apohrosis, Antique reunion, tours, 20 years in music and Eurovision

-2022-present: Lightning, Antique Reunion, The Voice, Votanikos & New Era with Fevgo

 For 2022 Helena Paparizou opens a new music era returning to her international hits abroad like "Lightning".
 On March Helena and Nikos Panagiotidis reunited as Antique after 19 years covering Ti Ti song by Giorgos Alkaios that became hit during 90's.
 In summer Antique performed at 'We Who Love 90's' Festival in Sweden while Helena started her summer tour in Greece.
 On 11 April, Stelios Rokkos released a song featuring Helena titled Kommatia (Pieces).
 On 27 April, Helena sang at Night at Rhythm 9.49 fm songs from her discography.